Best POD Coffee Machines

 The Next line of machines are the latest addition to the Vertuo line from Nespresso.
 While there are currently three lines available, Vertuo, Vertuoplus and Vertuo next, it’s usually the Vertuoplus and the newer Vertuo next you’ll find on offer in the UK.

-Other than this, the other difference is that the next machines have the water tank in a fixed position, and the pods bin on the left-hand side – the Vertuoplus machine has a water tank which can be moved around if requires be.
+Other than this, the other difference is that the next machines have the water tank in a fixed position, and the pods bin on the left-hand side – the Vertuoplus machine has a water tank which can be moved around if needs be.

-The main thing I can see is that you can update the firmware by installing the app and pairing with your Nespresso Vertuo next machine, however I’m not 100% sure why you’d need to do this, it’s a coffee machine not a smart phone ;-).
+The main thing I can see is that you can update the firmware by installing the app and pairing with your Nespresso Vertuo next machine, nevertheless I’m not 100% sure why you’d need to do this, it’s a coffee machine not a smart phone ;-).
 I’m probably missing something…

-The app does apparently alert you if the water tank is empty, and if descaling is essential, though I’ve just watched a video in which someone demonstrates that this feature doesn’t appear to work, and why would you need it anyway?
+The app does apparently alert you if the water tank is empty, and if descaling is required, though I’ve just watched a video in which someone demonstrates that this feature doesn’t appear to work, and why would you need it anyway?
 Surely you don’t need a smartphone app to tell you that the water tank on the machine you’re standing in front of, is empty? ;-).

 Check Price - Amazon UK